PyAr/fades/README.rst

 Other detail is the verbosity of *fades* when telling what is doing.
-By default, *fades* only will use stderr to tell if a virtualenv is being created, and to let the user know that is doing an operation that requires an active network connection (e.g. installing a new depenency).
+By default, *fades* only will use stderr to tell if a virtualenv is being created, and to let the user know that is doing an operation that requires an active network connection (e.g. installing a new dependency).

 If you call *fades* with ``-v`` or ``--verbose``, it will send all internal debugging lines to stderr, which may be very useful if any problem arises.